Aquatic entomology is the study

 freshwater streams and ponds feeding on algae and

 detritus.
-Adults emerge, often in large numbers, but
+Adults emerge, often in large numbers,

-only live a short time.
+but only live a short time.

-Dragonfly and damselfly
+Dragonfly and damselfly adults [pictures] are familiar to

-be.
-Larvae live in freshwater while adults are
+in freshwater while adults are generally found

 Stonefly adults [pictures] are medium-size,